Azkaban-Development/MargotLandingPage/_pages/privacypolicy.md

 ## 6. Contact Information

-For any questions or concerns regarding your privacy, please contact us at TODO.
+For any questions or concerns regarding your privacy, please contact us at team.margotapp@gmail.com.